Government lawyers discuss their experiences as legal trainees

 “I worked on a huge variety of matters, ranging from assisting on a reference to the Supreme Court regarding whether one of the devolved institutions was acting beyond the relevant devolution settlement, through to drafting secondary legislation to enable a Local Authority to host the Tour de France.
 Being notified that the Tour de France Statutory Instrument had come into force was a proud moment – something I had drafted had become law!”

-Involvement in the legislative process is an opportunity which is unique to legal trainees in the GLS.
+Involvement in the legislative process is an opportunity which is unique to legal trainees working in government.
 Natasha undertook an advisory seat within DEFRA’s Legal Advisers:

 “A lot of work involved legal research and producing written advice, mainly within the area of water law.
 My time in DEFRA coincided with the progress of the Water Act 2014 through the House of Lords and the House of Commons.
 The opportunity to observe this at close quarters was a real highlight for me.
 I thoroughly enjoyed seeing the law being made before my very eyes!”